Defining Stromal Mechanisms of ER+ Breast Cancer Dissemination, Dormancy, and Metastatic Recurrence.

 At a Glance

-Estrogen receptor positive (ER+) breast cancer is the most prevalent subtype of breast cancer diagnosed across the state of Wisconsin and nationwide.
-Importantly, more than 25% of ER+ cancers recur at distant sites, or metastasize, even 20 years after initial diagnosis.
-This makes ER+ breast cancer the primary cause of breast cancer related deaths in Wisconsin women.
-The primary goal of this project is to investigate how factors of the tumor microenvironment, such as collagen stiffness and fiber alignment regulate the spread of canter cells and promote dormancy.
+Estrogen receptor positive (ER+) breast cancer is the most prevalent subtype of breast cancer in Wisconsin.
+Importantly, more than 25 percent of ER+ cancers recur at distant sites, or metastasize, even 20 years after initial diagnosis.
+This makes ER+ breast cancer the primary cause of breast cancer-related deaths in Wisconsin women.
+The primary goal of this project was to investigate how factors of the tumor microenvironment, such as collagen stiffness and fiber alignment, regulate the spread of cancer cells and promote dormancy.
 By better understanding ER+ breast cancer recurrence, this project has the potential to improve breast cancer treatment and help reduce future recurrences for patients with ER+ breast cancer.

 The Challenge